Acadia’s Schoodic Peninsula Things To Do: A Complete Guide

 There are also additional restaurants in Winter Harbor if you plan to make a stop there as well!

-As natives of Massachusetts, Acadia National Park holds a special place in our hearts.
 Dense green forests, salty air, quintessential New England coastal towns, and seafood.
-Acadia itself is one of our favorite National Parks and taking the trip over to Schoodic Peninsula was the perfect addition to the two weeks we spent here.
+Acadia itself is one of our favorite National Parks and taking the trip over to Schoodic Peninsula is always the perfect addition to every trip we take here.

 On Mount Desert Island it is common to struggle with parking, run into traffic, and be surrounded by crowds.
 Hiking at sunrise was a great way to curtail crowds in many parks, but on Schoodic Peninsula the experience is different.
-Mid-morning on a weekend under a clear blue sunny sky, we drove on to Schoodic Peninsula and felt as if we had stumbled upon a hidden gem.

-Schoodic Peninsula is officially part of Acadia National Park, but is minimally developed and attracts far fewer visitors.
 Only about 10% of Acadia National Park’s visitors make the trip to this more secluded section of the park.
 This preserves this area as a peaceful destination with similar stunning views you would expect from the other parts of this park.

 We loved the smaller crowds we found on Schoodic Peninsula and how easy it was to find quiet moments with no one around to soak in the views and simply listen to the waves crashing against the jagged rocks of the shoreline.
-You can hike, bike, picnic, bring your adventure pup and enjoy a scenic drive without the added stress of competing for space or hunting for quiet.
-Take a leisurely drive and enjoy unspoiled views that will leave you refreshed and recharged.

 PLAN YOUR TRIP TO ACADIA NATIONAL PARK & THE SCHOODIC PENINSULA